 On August 1, 2008, Dr. Thomas A. Hunt joined the ONU music faculty as Professor of Music.
-He conducts the ONU Wind Orchestra and teaches applied French horn.
+He teaches applied French horn, classical guitar, and recorder.
 He is a member of the ONU Faculty Brass Quintet.

 Dr. Hunt's formative experiences at the Interlochen Arts Academy, Oberlin College Conservatory, the Berlin Konservatorium, and the Mozarteum in Salzburg prepared him for a highly successful French horn performance career in Europe, spanning fourteen years during which he held positions with such renowned ensembles as the Essen Philharmonic, the Camerata Academica Salzburg, Amati Ensemble Berlin, the Innsbruck Symphony Orchestra, and the Hessian State Opera in Wiesbaden.
 He recorded as a soloist and chamber musician with ORF Austria and RIAS Berlin and won the concerto contest at the Summer Academy of the Mozarteum in Salzburg.